 6. Literacy Leadership:

-Through out the 2013-18 school years, elementary building principals, Learning Specialists and district leadership have been working collaboratively in studying the new English Language Arts Standards, researching best practices in literacy instruction and planning job-embedded professional development for elementary teachers that will be sustained over the course of three years.
-In planning for professional development, the Literacy Leadership team spent the school year collecting and analyzing student achievement data, classroom walkthrough data and teacher survey data.
-This information was used to design a district-wide Balanced Literacy Framework and professional development model that will support the rigor of the new academic standards and the goal of having all students be self-motivated, self-directed, engaged wise readers who reflect, think critically, solve problems, love to read, and choose to read for fun and to learn.
+Throughout the 2013-18 school years, elementary building principals, learning specialists and district administrators worked collaboratively in studying the English Language Arts Standards, researched best practices in literacy instruction and planned job-embedded professional development for elementary teachers that will be sustained over the course of three years.
+In planning for professional development, the Literacy Leadership team collected and analyzed student achievement data, classroom walkthrough data and teacher survey data.
+This information was used to design a district-wide Balanced Literacy Framework and professional development model that will support the rigor of the new academic standards and the goal of having all students be self-motivated, self-directed, engaged, and wise readers who reflect, think critically, solve problems, love to read, and choose to read for fun and to learn.

 7. Reading Well by Third Grade (Local Literacy Plan)

 Lakeville Area Schools Local Literacy Plan outlines our current efforts in reaching our goal that all students in our district are reading well by third grade.
 Reading well by third grade meets the requirements of MN Statute 120B.12 and is one of many developmental milestones in a child’s educational experience.
 Literacy development starts at an early age and is the basis for all academic success.
 Reading well by grade three ensures that a student has a solid foundation of literacy skills to continue to expand their understandings of what they read, make meaning, and transfer learning across all subject areas.
 Lakeville Area Schools Local Literacy Plan focuses the district’s literacy efforts in the following areas:

 - Implementing a comprehensive Balanced Literacy framework that creates a seamless continuum of early literacy instruction designed to ensure all students are meeting proficiency in reading as determined by Minnesota standards-based literacy assessments;